 The USA leads the industry because of its highly advanced e-commerce sector, sophisticated logistics infrastructure, and robust healthcare and manufacturing adoption.
 Thermal barcode and label printing are utilized by giants such as Amazon, Walmart, and FedEx to maximize operational efficiency and facilitate accurate order fulfillment.
 Hospitals and pharmaceutical firms utilize printing on patient wristband labels, prescription labels, and medical record documentation.

-With increasing automation in supply chains and warehouses, the need for such thermal printers equipped with RFID also increases.
-The USA also has strict regulatory requirements in healthcare and food labeling, forcing companies to invest in rugged, high-quality-image thermal printing, forcing the country to be a dominant force in global industry growth.
+With increasing automation in supply chains and warehouses, the need for thermal printers equipped with RFID also increases.
+The USA also has strict regulatory requirements in healthcare and food labeling, forcing companies to invest in rugged, high-quality image thermal printing, and forcing the country to be a dominant force in global industry growth.

 FMI is of the opinion that the USA industry is slated to grow at 7.4% CAGR during the study period.